NLRG at SemEval-2021 Task 5: Toxic Spans Detection Leveraging BERT-based Token Classification and Span Prediction Techniques: Conclusion

 \section{Conclusion}

-Based on our results and analysis, we conclude that Token Classification systems have an edge over Span Detection methods on this task. \textit{BASE} models perform better than \textit{LARGE} models in either of the approaches, which could imply need for more data to train \textit{LARGE} models.
-Our Multi-Span approach performs poorly, but Span+Token approach shows some promise and we need to re-evaluate our architecture choices.
+Based on our results and analysis, we conclude that Token Classification systems have an edge over Span Prediction methods on this task. \textit{BASE} models perform better than \textit{LARGE} models in either of the approaches, which could imply need for more data to train \textit{LARGE} models.
+Our Multi-Span approach performs poorly, but Span+Token approach shows some promise and we need to re-evaluate our architectural choices.
 The reason why ToxicBERT/ToxicRoBERTa perform worse than \textit{BASE} models is also an avenue for further analysis.
 Finally, our individual BERT-based models tend to predict extra offsets for the task.
-We will explore other ways to remedy this issue in a future work.
+While checkpoint ensembling using intersection is a good way to address this issue, we will explore other remedies in a future work.